-- As mentioned above there is still considerable uncertainty around future years funding forecasts and this position will not improve until the outcome from the Fair Funding Review, which will set new baseline funding allocations and responding to spending pressures and changes in service demand, and the review of the Local Retention of Business Rates, are concluded.
-The Comprehensive Spending Review (CSR), which sets out the expenditure limits over the coming years has been delayed due to Brexit and COVID, which have also resulted in single year settlements in recent years.
-A multi-year settlement has been lobbied for by the sector to provide greater certainty over future funding streams.
-The next CSR, which will hopefully deliver this is now expected to commence in the autumn. - 5.2 Local Authority funding from business rates is open to risks around funding fluctuations due to increases and decreases in the rateable values (RV) of non-domestic properties and successful alterations of lists and appeals against the RV.
-The Valuation Office Agency (VOA), who hear the appeals, currently have a backlog and are slow to clear outstanding appeals increasing the risk of the Council needing to pay out large refunds. - 5.3 The Council currently holds in excess of £25m in reserves, some of which (if required) could be made available to support service budgets in the short to medium term.
+- 5.1 There is still considerable uncertainty around future years funding forecasts and this position will not improve until the outcome from the Fair Funding Review, which will set new baseline funding allocations and responding to spending pressures and changes in service demand, and the review of the Local Retention of Business Rates, are concluded.
+The Comprehensive Spending Review, which sets out the expenditure limits over the coming years has been delayed due to Brexit and COVID, which have also resulted in single year settlements in recent years.
+A multi-year settlement has been lobbied for by the sector to provide greater certainty over future funding streams. - 5.2 Local Authority funding from business rates is open to risks around funding fluctuations due to increases and decreases in the rateable values of non-domestic properties and successful alterations of lists and appeals against the rateable values.
+The Valuation Office Agency, who hear the appeals, currently have a backlog and are slow to clear outstanding appeals increasing the risk of the Council needing to pay out large refunds. - The Council currently holds £22.6m in reserves, some of which could be made available to support service budgets in the short to medium term.
 Use of reserves does not represent a sustainable funding mechanism for the longer term as these are one-off resources.
 Our Reserve balance has increased substantially during the year due to the accounting treatment of COVID grants received.
 Much of these are ring-fenced for COVID 19 related spending, or to cover future Collection Fund deficits.
-More information can be found in Note 41.
-As part of the year end closedown process £10.545m of Funding relating to COVID was transferred to earmarked reserves, it is anticipated this will be full reversed out in 2021/22. - 5.4 The COVID pandemic continues to impact on the Council's finances, and while this crisis brings with it significant risks it also brings with it opportunities, for example potentially new ways of working and new methods of service delivery.
-North Norfolk is a very attractive holiday location, and with more people opting for a 'staycation' due to the pandemic, there is an opportunity to grow the economy in the district.
-The position will continue to be closely monitored and considered as part of updating the Council's Medium Term Financial Strategy. - 5.5 The Council's Corporate Risk Register, which details the significant risks the Council faces (including financial risks), is published on its website.
+More information can be found in Note 41. - 5.4 The Council's Corporate Risk Register, which details the significant risks the Council faces (including financial risks), is published on its website.